tinyheero/BICG-2016/copy_number/content/lab.md

 | SNP_A-4264431 | 1   | 2951834  | -0.1812                   | 0.0272                      |
 | SNP_A-1980898 | 1   | 3095126  | 0.0830                    | 0.9793                      |

 The OncoSNP manual recommends only using the SNP probes and not the CNA probes for analysis.
 This is because the CNA probes only give you information on one allele and thus may confound the analysis.
-You can refer the "Can I use Affymetrix data?" question in the [FAQ section](https://sites.google.com/site/oncosnp/frequently-asked-questions) for more information about this.
+You can refer the "Can I use Affymetrix data?" question in the [FAQ section](https://sites.google.com/site/oncosnp/frequently-asked-questions) for more information about th	is.

 ```
 grep -v -P 'CN_\d+' results/array/gw6.GSM888107 > results/array/gw6.GSM888107.snp_probes